uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 .. code-block:: go

     func(r *http.Request) *uadmin.User

+Parameter:

+    **r http.Request:** Is a data structure that represents the client HTTP request

 Before we proceed to the example, read `Tutorial Part 7 - Introduction to API`_ to familiarize how API works in uAdmin.